JenanBayati-QM/JenanBayati-QM.github.io/another-page.md

 <b>T</b>  = Threat

-I will present this to my manager tomorrow and get feedback from it.
+I will present this to my supervisor tomorrow and get feedback from it.

 <img src="assets/QM-survey-RM.PNG">
 #### Horizontal Bar Graph